ssarkisy/Delta-Theory/delta-theory/20-informational-layer/20.2-recursive-trace/epistemological-safeguards.meta.md

 **Speculative Extensions:**
 - Theoretical extrapolations are **clearly labeled** as hypotheses requiring validation
-- Modulators (∇S, λV, ψA) represent **theoretical constructs** that map to observable patterns but require empirical testing
+- Modulators (λV, ∇S, ψA) represent **theoretical constructs** that map to observable patterns but require empirical testing
 - Domain applications serve as **testable predictions** rather than established facts

 ---